 XEML vs. FDD

 XEML (Xtrackers Europe Market Leaders ETF) and FDD (First Trust STOXX European Select Dividend Index Fund) are both Europe Equities funds - XEML tracks the STOXX Europe Total Market Leaders Index while FDD tracks the STOXX Europe Select Dividend 30.
 Both are passively managed.
-Their correlation of 0.83 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 XEML charges 0.35%/yr vs 0.58%/yr for FDD.

 Performance